Back

 We are launched into a physical reality that, as far as our finest minds have been able to determine, is grounded in as many questions as answers.
 There's always more to know, there's always more to learn.

 There's nothing wrong with learning.
 But most of the problems we are facing, individually and collectively, do not emerge from our lack of knowledge.
-But from our trepidation about moving forward in the direction we most want to go.
+They come from our trepidation about moving forward in the direction we most want to go.

 We know enough to address the climate crisis, and we have many tools at our disposal.